Haibane Renmei: Plot

 A girl dreams of gently falling through the sky before waking up inside a giant cocoon.
 Upon breaking out, she is tended to by a group of winged and haloed young women who introduce themselves as haibane.
-Like her, none of them can remember anything before being born from cocoons, and all are named after whatever vision they saw in their dream.
-They name her Rakka ('falling'), as she remembers nothing other than the sensation of falling, and ceremoniously strap a newly forged halo to her head.
+Like her, none of them can remember anything before being born from cocoons, and many are named after an aspect of their dream.
+They name her Rakka (落下, Rakka), and ceremoniously strap a newly forged halo to her head.
 During the night, Rakka goes through the agonising process of growing wings, while Reki, a senior haibane, cares for her.